andrastantos/brew/docs/cpu/isa_detail_ex_mode_chg.rst

 Description
 ~~~~~~~~~~~

-Raises the SWI 2 exception.
+Raises the :code:`exc_swi_2` exception.
 Used to implement operating system calls

 SWI 3
 -----